pamput/wanikani-tools/README.md

 Simple tools for wanikani (https://www.wanikani.com/).

-You can un this as simple script or as a flask server.
+You can run this as simple script or as a flask server.

-Requires *python 3* with the following modules:
+Requires **python 3** with the following modules:

 - requets
 - flask (if running as server)